microsoft/botframework-telephony/ProcessSpeechInBotCode.md

             string responseText;
             string responseMessage = null;

-            var callerPhoneNumber = turnContext.Activity.From.Id;
+            var callerId = turnContext.Activity.From.Id;
             UserAccount account = GetUserAccount(callerId);

             if (account != null)
             {
                 responseText = $"Hello and thank you for calling billing department.
-We have pulled up your account associated with {callerPhoneNumber}.
-Do you want to continue with this accont?
+We have pulled up your account associated with {callerId}.
+Do you want to continue with this account?
 Say yes or no.";
             }
             else
             {